carimatics/amon2-docker/README.md

 ### Access to web app

-Access to `localhost:5000` in your browser after lounch the application.
+Access to `localhost:5000` in your browser after run the application.

 ## What to do after that